Do you want to make data-driven decisions instead of ones made on gut feelings?

 Introduction of BI tools into daily operations of a company brings about accelerated decision-making, increase in operational efficiency, and cost improvement.
-The resulting benefits are also determined by the set issues the software was designed to address, such as, for example, spotting business problems that need improvement, identifying good opportunities for cross-selling your goods and so on.
+The resulting benefits are also determined by the set issues the software was designed to address.
+For example, spotting business problems that need improvement, identifying good opportunities for cross-selling your goods and so on.

 BUSINESS INTELLIGENCE VS OTHER FORMS OF ANALYTICS

-The practice of using data to make better business decisions is described not only by the term Business Intelligence, as Business Analytics has, in general, the same meaning.
+The practice of using data to make better business decisions we can describe not only by the term Business Intelligence, as Business Analytics has, in general, the same meaning.
 Still, these are not the same things and it’s worth knowing the difference.

-Business Intelligence implies Descriptive and Diagnostic Analytics, while Business Analytics is used to refer to Predictive and Prescriptive Analytics.
+Business Intelligence implies Descriptive and Diagnostic Analytics, while Business Analytics help to refer to Predictive and Prescriptive Analytics.